Bill Byrd

-William Byrd (July 15, 1907 – January 4, 1991) was an American professional baseball player in the Negro leagues.
-Born in Canton, Georgia, he was a right-handed pitcher.
-He was named in eight All-Star games for six seasons.
+William Byrd (July 15, 1907 – January 4, 1991) was an American professional baseball pitcher and outfielder in the Negro leagues.
+Born in Canton, Georgia, he was named in eight All-Star games for six seasons.
 Byrd also saw action with the Criollos de Caguas and Cangrejeros de Santurce clubs of the Puerto Rico Winter League, where he was considered one of the best hurlers.
 He died at age 83 in Philadelphia, Pennsylvania.

 Baseball career

 Byrd started his major career in 1933 with the Columbus Blue Birds in the Negro National League.
 He went 3–8 that year, pitching a 4.26 ERA in thirteen games while recording one save in 95 innings pitched.
 He led the league in losses along with walks per nine innings with 1.1.
 He moved to the Cleveland Red Sox the following year and struggled with a 2–8 record to once again lead the league in losses.
 He pitched in eleven games in 58.2 innings of work.
 In 1936, he moved over to the Columbus Elite Giants.
 While he went 2–3 with a 5.66 ERA, he would find a home with a team that he pitched with for a majority of the rest of his career as the team played in two further cities (Washington and Baltimore).
 He went 9–4 in 1936 with sixteen games pitched, leading the league with two shutouts while being named to his first East–West All-Star Game.
 The following year, he went 4–3 with a 5.37 ERA in 53.2 innings pitched.
 He won seven games each in both 1938 and 1939, and he was named to both East–West games in the latter year.
 In that year, the Giants were invited to a four-team playoff to determine the pennant.
 Against the Newark Eagles, he appeared in two games (one start) and went 1–0 while allowing four runs in 11.2 innings of work as the Giants three games to one.
 Byrd (a career .262 batter) also helped his case by going 2-for-3 with a home run during the series.
 In the Championship Series against the Homestead Grays (led by Vic Harris as manager, who had won the previous two league pennants) he started two games and went 1–1 while allowing seven runs (six earned) in seventeen innings pitched as the Giants (who had Jonas Gaines win two games to go with Byrd's win) pulled off the upset in five games and beat the Grays (the team would not lose another pennant until 1946).